Criticism of Google: Privacy

 In the summer of 2016, Google quietly dropped its ban on personally identifiable info in its DoubleClick ad service.
 Google's privacy policy was changed to state it "may" combine web-browsing records obtained through DoubleClick with what the company learns from the use of other Google services.
 While new users were automatically opted-in, existing users were asked if they wanted to opt-in, and it remains possible to opt-out by going to the Activity controls in the My Account page of a Google account.
 ProPublica states that "The practical result of the change is that the DoubleClick ads that follow people around on the web may now be customized to them based on your name and other information Google knows about you.
 It also means that Google could now, if it wished to, build a complete portrait of a user by name, based on everything they write in email, every website they visit and the searches they conduct."
 Google contacted ProPublica to correct the fact that it doesn't "currently" use Gmail keywords to target web ads.

-Google has a US$1.2 billion artificial intelligence and surveillance contract with the Israeli military known as Project Nimbus.
-According to Google employees, the Israeli military could use this technology to expand its surveillance of Palestinians living in occupied territories.
-In what has been described as "retaliation for publicly criticizing the contract," Google relocated an outspoken employee overseas.
-Other Palestinian employees have described an "institutionalised bias" within the company.

-Disha Ravi's arrest

-Google shared environment activist Disha Ravi's document on Google Docs with the Delhi police which led to her arrest.
+In 2021, Google shared environmental activist Disha Ravi's document on Google Docs with the Delhi police, which led to her arrest.
+On 12 September 2024, Ireland's Data Protection Commission opened an investigation into Google's AI system for potential GDPR violations related to data collection.
+The probe is part of Europe's broader efforts to regulate AI amid privacy concerns, with Google's PaLM 2 model under review.